The best way to predict the future is to invent it.

 GO was not alone.

-It was inspired by his view that the world was going to become an information economy.
+It was inspired by his view that the world would become an information economy.

 Porat shared his Red Book with the CEO of Apple, John Sculley.